eryk-mazus/sigh/README.md

 # sigh

-background voice detection program that listens for a wake word and activates transcription mode
+(Lightweight?)
+Background voice detection program that listens for a wake word and activates transcription mode.